ShrikantUgale/auditing/README.md

-# Article Knowledgebase Application
+# Application for Auditing Process

-This is a knowledgebase app used in the "Node.js & Express From Scratch" Youtube series.
+This is a Auditing Process app.

 ## Technologies
 * Node.js